Inclusive Thermodynamics of Computational Machines: Introduction

 \subsection{Reinitialization entropy production}

-Our starting point is to note that many models of computational systems can be decomposed into two or more interacting subsystems \cite{Nielsen2000QuantumCA}.
+Our starting point is to note that many models of computational systems can be decomposed into two or more interacting subsystems \cite{BOOK1998Elements}.
 The first is the computational machine itself.
-Examples of such machines range from finite automata to Turing machines (TMs) to concurrent processes.
+Examples of such machines range from deterministic finite automata (DFAs) to Turing machines (TMs) to concurrent processes.
 In addition to the computational machine, there are always one or more external processes which provide inputs to and receive outputs from the computational machine.

 We physically ground this decomposition by supposing that there are two types of degrees of freedoms in physical devices that implement computational machines \footnote{In the real world there will be many more types of degree of freedom of the full computational system than just ``accessible'' and ``inaccessible'', i.e., different degrees of freedom will lead to different \textit{kinds} of thermodynamic interpretations.
 Here, for simplicity, we assume just the fundamental two.}.
 First, the {\textbf{accessible}} degrees of freedom are those that arise directly in the specification of the computational machine executing a well-defined computational task.
 As an example, in a DFA, one could take the accessible degrees of freedom to be the computational state of the DFA.
 Whatever our computational machine is, we suppose that there is an engineer who builds a \textbf{physical device} that implements that computational machine.
-This means that the physical device includes physical variables corresponding to the accessible degrees of freedom.
-It also means that the dynamics of the physical device implements the computational task across the accessible degrees of freedom.
+More precisely, we suppose that they build a physical device some of whose physical variables correspond to the accessible degrees of freedom of the computational machine.
+So the dynamics of the physical device implements the computational task across the accessible degrees of freedom.

 We refer to the dynamics of the full physical system as it implements a given computation as the \textbf{forward process}.
 In real world scenarios, it is expected that the engineer will use the physical device repeatedly.
 So after every use of the device in the forward process, the device needs to be reinitialized for its next use, as illustrated in \cref{fig:hamiltonian}.
 We suppose that the engineer has complete freedom to design how the physical device controls the accessible degrees of freedom during that re-initialization (hence the name ``accessible'').